Decarbonization

 In addressing climate change, it is essential to significantly improve energy use efficiency using technologies such as IoT, AI, and 5G/6G.
 Many high-end electronic materials are used in these fields, and demand for these materials is expected to continue to grow.
 The Group has a product lineup with a strong global market share in the electronic materials field, including sputtering targets and treated rolled copper foil for FPC.

 Currently, we are constructing several new plants and increasing capacity to meet strong demand.
-In addition, we are working to construct a new plant in Hitachinaka City, Ibaraki Prefecture, and in and Mesa City, Arizona, the U.S., in anticipation of further growth in demand.
+In addition, we are working to construct a new plant in Hitachinaka City, Ibaraki Prefecture, and in Mesa City, Arizona, the U.S., in anticipation of further growth in demand.
 In addition to these capital investments, from a longer-term perspective, the Advanced Technology & Strategy Department is taking the lead in open innovation through industry-academia collaboration and investment in startups.

 (3) Realizing circular economy